Frequently Asked Questions

 Understanding the Divorce Process

 Marriage, divorce and related matters are governed by State Law.
-NJ Statutes The State of New Jersey legislature establishes grounds for divorce by Statute and can change these grounds.
+The State of New Jersey legislature establishes grounds for divorce by Statute (N.J.S.A.
+2A:34-2) and can change these grounds.
 Many other States may provide for divorce on different grounds and may require that there be an alleged and proven act of fault or that the parties have lived separate for a certain length of time.
-In New Jersey a Complaint for Divorce must allege one of the following grounds and without one of these the Court is not authorized to grant a divorce:
+In New Jersey a Complaint for Divorce must allege one of the following:

 3. Extreme Cruelty (mental or physical)